Lesson 9 | Testing network and Oracle Net connectivity |

 ping Command

 The ping command works from both Windows and Unix, and is issued from the command prompt.
 Pass your database server name as an argument to the ping command.
 The ping command shown above was successful.
-You can tell that because you got replies back from the server.
+You know this because you recieved replies back from the server.
 Had the ping failed to get a response from the server, you would see several "request timed out" messages.
-If you get timeouts, or do not get replies, the first things that you should check are the host name and TCP/IP address.
+If you get timeouts, or do not get replies, the first things that you should check are the 1) host name and 2) TCP/IP address.
 Make sure that you are pinging the correct host.
-If you have the correct host name, and pinging still fails, then you have a network issue and should probably go see your local area network administrator for more help.
-Before you do that however, be sure the network cable is physically connected to your PC.
-Go ahead and try the ping command on your own database.
+If you have the correct host name, and pinging still fails, then you have a network issue and should probably go see your LAN administrator for more help.
+Before you do that however, be sure the network cable is physically connected to your computer and try the ping command on your own database.

 C:\>tnsping coin